tharsha18/gluelabs/gluelab.md

 Now, verify whether both crawlers have run successfully and that you see 1 and 8 respectively under column named "Tables added"

 ### You have successfully completed the Pre-Requisites!
 Move on to the next section.

+## Section 2: Data preperation and orchestration using AWS Glue Notebook

+In this section, you will use the data sets crawled under section 1 to create a derived dataset that is denormed and also convert the format from the source csv for one of the data sets and write in parquet format.

+## Prepare Glue notebook

+1. In your AWS Console, navigate to AWS Glue --> Dev endpoints (Left hand pane under ETL)
+2. You should see an endpoint named "glue-labs-Glue-Dev-Endpoint" already exisists for you